 Acceptable Solutions Performance Criteria Α1 Each lot, or a lot proposed in a plan of subdivision, No Performance Criterion. excluding for public open space, a riparian or littoral reserve or Utilities, must: (a) be connected to a full water supply service if the frontage of the lot is within 30m of a full water supply service; or (b) be connected to a limited water supply service if the frontage of the lot is within 30m of a limited water supply service, unless a regulated entity advises that the lot is unable to be connected to the relevant water supply service.
-A2 P2 Each lot, or a lot proposed in a plan of subdivision, Each lot, or a lot proposed in a plan of subdivision, excluding within Rural Living Zone C or Rural excluding within Rural Living Zone C or Rural Living Living Zone D or for public open space, a riparian Zone D or for public open space, a riparian or littoral or littoral reserve or Utilities, must: reserve or Utilities, must be capable of accommodating an on-site wastewater treatment (a) be connected to a reticulated sewerage of the land.
+A2 P2 Each lot, or a lot proposed in a plan of subdivision, Each lot, or a lot proposed in a plan of subdivision, excluding within Rural Living Zone C or Rural excluding within Rural Living Zone C or Rural Living Living Zone D or for public open space, a riparian Zone D or for public open space, a riparian or littoral or littoral reserve or Utilities, must: reserve or Utilities, must be capable of accommodating an on-site wastewater treatment (a) be connected to a reticulated sewerage system adequate for the future use and development system; or of the land. (b) be connected to a reticulated sewerage system if the frontage of each lot is within 30m of a reticulated sewerage system and can be connected by gravity feed.